 Watchdog is a sub process of Pgpool-II to add high availability.
-Watchdog is used to resolve the single point of failure by coordinating multiple pgpool-II nodes.
-The watchdog was first introduced in pgpool-II V3.2 and is significantly enhanced in pgpool-II V3.5, to ensure the presence of a quorum at all time.
+Watchdog is used to resolve the single point of failure by coordinating multiple Pgpool-II nodes.
+The watchdog was first introduced in pgpool-II V3.2 and is significantly enhanced in Pgpool-II V3.5, to ensure the presence of a quorum at all time.
 This new addition to watchdog makes it more fault tolerant and robust in handling and guarding against the split-brain syndrome and network partitioning.
-However to ensure the quorum mechanism properly works, the number of pgpool-II nodes must be odd in number and greater than or equal to 3.
+In addition, V3.7 introduced quorum failover (see Section 5.15.6) to reduce the false positives of PostgreSQL server failures.
+To ensure the quorum mechanism properly works, the number of Pgpool-II nodes must be odd in number and greater than or equal to 3.

 Watchdog coordinates multiple Pgpool-II nodes by exchanging information with each other.

-Watchdog also coordinates with all connected Pgpool-II nodes to ensure that failback, failover and follow_master commands must be executed only on one pgpool-II node.
+Watchdog also coordinates with all connected Pgpool-II nodes to ensure that failback, failover and follow_primary commands must be executed only on one pgpool-II node.

 Watchdog lifecheck is the sub-component of watchdog to monitor the health of Pgpool-II nodes participating in the watchdog cluster to provide the high availability.
 Traditionally Pgpool-II watchdog provides two methods of remote node health checking. "heartbeat" and "query" mode.
 The watchdog in Pgpool-II V3.5 adds a new "external" to wd_lifecheck_method, which enables to hook an external third party health checking system with Pgpool-II watchdog.